CuckooEXE/ImperfectProjector/README.md

 16646144      0xFE0000        JFFS2 filesystem, little endian
 ```

+### Reversing the Firmware

 Now that it's all unpacked, I want to find an exploit that I can trigger remotely.
-There was only one listening service on the projector, the `boa` web server, so I found where it was stored in the filesystem, and I found all the `cgi` files that were accessible.
-There were a lot more thta I didn't find with `wfuzz`, which makes sense as it was fairly naive, and look like prime targets for VR.
+There was only one listening service on the projector, the `boa` web server, so I found where it was stored in the filesystem, and I found all the CGI scripts that were accessible.
+There were a lot more CGI scripts I didn't find with `wfuzz`, which makes sense as it was fairly naive search.
 I went through each `.cgi` file manually in Ghidra inspecting the functions for basic command injections - remember, it may be low-hanging fruit, but a shell is a shell.
 And didn't really find anything.
-Then I started hunting around for bad application logic and found something.
+Then I started hunting around for bad application logic and found something!

 I noticed that there were a lot of function calls revolving around `{init,get,set,deinit,handle}LollipopConf`, and found that these were defined in `lib/libsd20x_mw.so`.
 After opening up that library in Ghidra, I found the responsible functions for getting/setting the configuration values, and it looks like it's just a simple `ini` handler.
-Initially, an application would call `lollipopConfInit` to read in the `ini`-formatted file stored in `/appconfigs/lollipop.conf`.
-Then, the get/set functions ill modify it in memory, it seems.
+Initially, an application would call `lollipopConfInit` to read in the `ini`-formatted file stored in `/appconfigs/lollipop.conf`, and then the get/set functions would modify the configuration in memory, with a final `fini` call dumping it back to disk.

 The `lollipop.conf` file has something called the `ota_host_{en,cn}` values, which correspond to a URL to grab the OTA update.
 After looking around some of the `cgi-bin/` files, I saw the `ota_host.cgi` file updates the lollipop configuration.
 However, it uses the `ota_host` key, not the `ota_host_en` or `ota_host_cn` keys.
 I'll look around the actual update files and try to find out which config value it uses.
-I found the usage in `libsd20x_msrv.so` library, but it turns out it's still just using the `ota_host_{en,cn}` keys, *not* the `ota_host` key that we can influence.
-Bummer.
+I found the usage in `libsd20x_msrv.so` library, but it turns out it's still just using the `ota_host_{en,cn}` keys, *not* the `ota_host` key that we can influence:

 ![OTA Configuration Key Usage](./images/ota-config-key.png)

+Bummer, but we'll have to keep hunting.
 I did notice a stack-based buffer overflow in `ota_start.cgi` which would be fun to exploit, but first I want to see if there's something a little more simple.
 When I do reverse-engineering on my own time, I don't have a very regimented process for going through systems and binaries; I just kind of look around at vulnerable functions and branch off from there.
 I was reversing the `libsd20x_mw.so` library, which seems to be responsible for most of the actual functionality that the server offers, and stumbled on the `connect_network` function.
 This function, shocker, connects to a network that you specify.
-But more importantly, it looks like there is a trivial injection in it.
+But more importantly, it looks like there is a trivial injection in it:

 ```c